 When it comes to ice climbing, Alpamayo is one of the most attractive prospects in the world with a steep sheet of ice that rises beautifully up towards the sky in the Cordillera Blanca mountain range.

-The climb is definitely challenging, so this is really one for the experts, but the rewards in terms of scenery and experience are almost unrivaled.
+The climb is challenging, so this is one for the experts, but the rewarding scenery and experience are almost unrivaled.

 Ride the Infamous Death Road of Bolivia